 Living in the moment, being present, being in the here and now.
 They all mean the same thing – Experiencing this present moment for all its richness, its pain and its joy, its sensations, its positives, and negatives.

-You might think such a way of living is reserved for spiritual gurus and meditation masters, but this is far from the truth.
+You may think such a way of living is reserved for spiritual gurus and meditation masters, but this is far from the truth.

 Living with presence in the here and now, experiencing each moment for what it is, is entirely possible.
 In this article, we’ll explore how it’s possible to live a fulfilling life this way and the myriad of benefits that come with it.